aop4/heroku-django-REST-template/README.md

 ## Test the REST API in your browser

-The Django REST Framework comes with a really simple way to test your REST API on the fly.
+The Django REST Framework comes with a really simple way to test your REST API on the fly, including an interactive browser interface for all your views--even when they're just returning JSON data.
-As stated above, this "template" comes with some pre-built stuff.
+As stated above, this "template" also comes with some pre-built stuff.
 It allows you to interact with a database of students (if you did the above steps correctly) through PUT, POST, GET, and DELETE requests.
+Let's try it in the browser.

 #### 1. Add a student
 After completing the setup steps and running the server, point your browser to `localhost:8000/students/new`.
 Add a JSON object with a `name` field to the textbox (`{"name": "Spam Spammerson"}`) and click the POST button.
 You've just made a POST request without any code!
 Splendid.
 Add another student.